Wireless Festival: 2015

 On 31 January 2015, it was confirmed that the festival would be held in Finsbury Park between 3 and 5 July.
 The lineup was confirmed via the festival's Twitter page, with confirmation that Drake would return to the festival following his cancellation in 2014.
 It was also revealed that David Guetta and Nicki Minaj would perform as co-headliners on the Sunday, and that Avicii and Kendrick Lamar would be co-headlining on Saturday.
-As it's the festival's tenth birthday, there will be a special 'birthday' event on Sunday 28 June.
+As it was the festival's tenth birthday, there was a special 'birthday' event on Sunday, 28 June.

-Since the lineup was announced, several artists have had to cancel their appearance.
+Following the announcement of the lineup, several artists cancelled their appearance.
 In early June, Big Sean removed the Wireless appearance from his tour's website and he no longer appeared on the Wireless website's lineup.
 Around the same time, Boy Better Know were added to the Wireless 10 event.
-On 14 June, Stromae had to cancel his Wireless appearance amongst other summer dates, after suffering a reaction to anti-malaria drugs whilst on his tour of Sub-Saharan Africa.
-Someome tweeted a day later to say she would also be cancelling a number of summer dates, including Wireless, due to having to undergo vocal chord surgery.
+On 14 June, Stromae cancelled his Wireless appearance amongst other summer dates, after suffering a reaction to anti-malaria drugs whilst on his tour of Sub-Saharan Africa.
+Someone tweeted a day later to say she would also be cancelling a number of summer dates, including Wireless, due to having to undergo vocal chord surgery.

 The Friday sold out by the end of April, whilst the other three dates remained on sale until the festival.

 2016

 Wireless Festival 2016 was held on the weekend of 8–10 July at Finsbury Park.
-The lineup was announced on 9 March, with conformation that Calvin Harris would be Headlining Friday, Chase & Status & J. Cole co-headling Saturday and Kygo & Boy Better Know co-headlining Sunday.
-Tickets were on sale 2 Days Later.
+The lineup was announced on 9 March, with Calvin Harris to headline on the Friday, Chase & Status and J. Cole co-headlining on Saturday, and Kygo and Boy Better Know co-headlining on Sunday.
 On 16 March, Dua Lipa was announced for Friday.
-3 days later Lady Leshurr was announced for Saturday.
-On 11 May, Wizkid and 99 Souls were announced for Friday, Natalie La Rose, Angel, Shakka, Rude Kid, KStewart, The Manor, Jorja Smith, and A2 were announced for Saturday, Fergie, Big Sean, Metro Boomin, Jay Sean, Ghetts, Thomas Jack, Fekky, Elf Kid, Sonny Digital and Father were announced for Sunday.
+Three days later, Lady Leshurr was announced for Saturday.
+On 11 May, Wizkid and 99 Souls were announced for Friday, and Natalie La Rose, Angel, Shakka, Rude Kid, KStewart, The Manor, Jorja Smith, and A2 were announced for Saturday, while Fergie, Big Sean, Metro Boomin, Jay Sean, Ghetts, Thomas Jack, Fekky, Elf Kid, Sonny Digital and Father were announced for Sunday.
 On the same day, Lady Leshurr was moved to Friday.
 On 21 May Kyla was announced for Saturday.
-Wizkid had pulled out due to Visa Problems.
+Wizkid had pulled out due to Visa problems.